 A commission from Deutsche Bank yielded Bainbridge's self-portraiture installation for Frieze Art Fair.
 Picturing You premiered in 2014 as a two-person interactive artwork in which two guests would portray each other using custom software and iPads.
 Picturing You was then reworked as a single channel artwork and exhibited at Everson Museum, Bandung International Digital Arts Festival, NACC in Bangkok and many other showings.

-For his 6th Street Studios residency, Bainbridge expands the video portraiture series with new tools assembled during pandemic lockdown: a collection of analog image processing modules for flexible manipulation of video—without a computer.
-These modules allow for patch-programmable video synthesis.
-Members of the 6th Street community and visitors are invited to come sit for portraiture sessions, and to learn about the tools Benton uses to make video portraits.
+For his 6th Street Studios residency in Gilroy CA, Bainbridge expanded the video portraiture series with a collection of analog video synth modules for image processing without a computer.
+Visitors were invited to sit for portraiture sessions, and to learn about the tools Benton used to make video portraits.

 Media artist Benton C Bainbridge sits on a table filled with video synths in a studio residency at 6th Street Studios & Art Center in Gilroy.
 The photographer's torso can be seen on screens in the room, as she was captured by the video portraiture setup.